ariharasudhanm/ML-Practice/README.md

 * re 0.4.2

 ### Limitations
-Algorithm cannot be implemented, since its under development progress for production ready code with the improved accuracy.
+Algorithm cannot be as true as other predicted alogorithms, since its under development progress for production ready code with the improved accuracy.

-### Build

 ## Resources (Documentation and other links)
-This algorithm is built with the help of book 'Machine learning with real world Projects' which is available through oreilly learning or Packt Publishing.
+This algorithm is built with the help of book 'Machine learning with real world Projects' which is available through oreilly learning or Packt Publishing websites.